Terraform

 The following shows the same section of provider code after the migration.

-This code implements the ResourceWithImportState
+This code implements the ResourceWithImportState interface on the

-type by defining an ImportState()
+exampleResource type by defining an ImportState() function.

 Framework